Piercebridge Roman Fort: Public display

 Visible Roman remains at the eastern part of the site include parts of the east gate and wall defences, a courtyard building and an internal road, and a section of the eastern elevation is now preserved and on permanent public display.
 The original rectangular defence pits are lawned over between the wall and the outer ditch.
 There were obstacle pits, and also man-traps or camouflaged holes spiked with large, pointed, wooden stakes for unsuspecting attackers to fall into.
 These were roughly square holes, probably originally covered with undergrowth.
 Beyond the fort wall was a road with a drain or culvert which still exists.

 The commander's substantial house is beyond this road and built on river-pebbles.
 He had his own bath-house, and this is the one at the north of the site on private property, but visible over a fence.
 Admission is free and the site is open to the public all year round.
 A large proportion of the substantial 11 acre fort now lies under later buildings.

 Some of the artefacts found at the site are on show at Bowes Museum at Barnard Castle.

-Remains of the bridge which have carried Dere Street over the River Tees can be seen on the south side of the river at Cliffe, Richmondshire.
+Remains of the bridge which carried Dere Street over the River Tees can be seen on the south side of the river at Cliffe, Richmondshire.